 We at the Graduate School encourage you to read more about Kerri Ann Considine’s impressive achievements and we hope that you will join us at Thompson-Boling Arena on December 14th to hear her speak and to honor the success of our graduating students.

 If you are a graduate student planning to graduate in spring 2018, December 5 is the deadline for turning in your Admission to Candidacy form (Masters or PhD).
 If you’re a doctoral student, you also need to submit a Doctoral Committee Form.
 Be sure to keep up with all of the graduation deadlines to avoid delays in graduating.

 A time-saving surgical tool created by UT graduate student Lia Winter took home the top prize at this semester’s Vol Court Pitch Competition.
 Winter pitched the device, EasyWhip, to beat a record 23 competitors.
 Winter, from Pittsburgh, Pennsylvania, is both an MBA candidate in the Haslam College of Business and a master’s degree candidate in the UT Institute for Biomedical Engineering.
 She won $1,500 along with a sponsored prize package, which included free office space in the UT Research Foundation Business Incubator, consulting services courtesy of PYA, legal advice from Morehous Legal Group, and design services from Innovative Design Inc. Read the full story at Tennessee Today.

-The next meeting of the Graduate Associate Deans will be October 12, 2017 from 2:00–3:30, location to be determined.
+This meeting has been canceled.
+The next meeting of the Graduate Associate Deans will be December 7, 2017 from 2:00–3:30, location to be determined.